kevinresol/hare/README.md

 A default implementation for HaxeFlixel is provided.
 But it could be easily implemented on other game frameworks.

+## Targets

+Currently only supports neko and cpp due to the Lua dependency.

 ## Install

 ```